dddrrreee/cs240lx-25spr/labs/opt-fast-interrupts/README.md

      runs at 250mhz).
 We could alias the GPIO memory at a different offset so we can just write to it without having to play domain tricks.
+  4. We could get a cleaner test signal by using the clock to generate it.
+This would require checking when we have too many samples.
+     A hack to do this without an if statement is to set a watchpoint on the end of the queue.

-  4. We'll give a major extension if you make a significant improvement using some alternative method!
+  5. We'll give a major extension if you make a significant improvement using some alternative method!

 Note: I did try to not use the interrupt vector and copy the interrupt